sscargal/cxlchk-bash/README.md

-# pmemchk
+# cxlchk

 # Description
-`pmemchk` can be used to confirm a system with persistent memory is healthy and the configuration looks sane. pmemchk has two main modules:
+`cxlchk` can be used to confirm a system with Compute Express Link (CXL) devices is healthy and the configuration looks sane. cxlchk has two main modules:
 - Collector - Collects configuration and health data from the host
 - Analyzer - Runs tests against the collected data and reports whether the test Passes or Fails.
 If a test fails, there should be some information to explain why.

 # Help

 ```
-Usage: ./pmemchk [optional args]
+Usage: ./cxlchk [optional args]

 Checks for known issues with persistent memory configurations.
 Run with root privilege.